Using the axe DevTools Linter GitHub Action

 Free Trial

-This article shows you how to use Deque's axe DevTools Linter GitHub action to check your code for accessibility errors upon creation of a GitHub pull request.
+This article shows you how to use Deque's axe DevTools Linter GitHub action to check your code for accessibility errors upon creating a GitHub pull request.
 After the action is run, the pull request will contain comments showing the accessibility errors in the committed files.

 The following sections show the steps for setting up this GitHub action with your repo.

-You need to obtain an API key to use axe DevTools Linter SaaS.
-You can obtain one by following the steps at Obtaining an axe DevTools Linter SaaS API Key or you can use an existing API key by visiting the settings page for your axe account.
-If you have any problems obtaining an API key, contact Deque's help desk.
+For axe DevTools Linter SaaS, you need to obtain an API key.
+You can get one by following the steps at Obtaining an axe DevTools Linter SaaS API Key, or you can use an existing API key from the settings page for your axe account.
+If you have problems obtaining an API key, contact Deque's help desk.

-After you've obtained an API key, you need to add it to your repository's secrets, which you can do by going to your repo's Setting page on GitHub.
+If you're using axe DevTools Linter SaaS, you need to add your API key to your repository's secrets, which you can do by going to your repo's Setting page on GitHub.
 For more information, see Creating encrypted secrets for a repository on GitHub Docs.

 For the example workflow in the next step, the secrets should be called: